 Waitākere Ranges

-When Europeans arrived en masse in the 1840s/50s, they set about harvesting the ancient kauri forest to build and furnish houses in Auckland.
-Fortunately, the logged land generally proved too rugged for agriculture, or building.
+When Europeans arrived en masse in the 1840s/50s, they started harvesting the ancient kauri forest to build and furnish houses in Auckland.
+Fortunately, the logged land generally proved too rugged for agriculture or building.
 This, and an increasingly intense conservation viewpoint from the early 1900s, led to most of the Ranges being placed in parklands.
-Eventually these were amalgamated into the Waitākere Ranges Regional Park.
-The park is the gem amongst Auckland City’s 28 regional parks and the forest is well on the way to recovery.
+Eventually, these were amalgamated into the Waitākere Ranges Regional Park.
+The park is the gem amongst Auckland City’s 28 regional parks, and the forest is well on the way to recovery.

-The ranges run north from Manukau Heads to Muriwai on the west coast (Tasman Sea), a distance of about 35 km.
+The ranges run north from Manukau Heads to Muriwai on the west coast (Tasman Sea), about 35 km.
 The east side of the Ranges is a rough line from Titirangi to Waitākere township.
-The high point is Te Toiokawharu at 474 metres in the south.
-The north end is lower at 200 metres or so.
+The high point is Te Toiokawharu, 474 metres in the south.
+The north end is lower, at 200 metres or so.
 The total area is over 30,000 hectares.

-The city describes a smaller area as the “Waitakere Ranges Heritage Area”.
-This stops south of Muriwai in Waitākere Valley, and is 27,720 hectares.
-Most of it is within the park and forested, but there are some small coastal communities and the odd farm.
+Auckland City describes a smaller area as the “Waitakere Ranges Heritage Area.”
+This 27,720-hectare area stops south of Muriwai in Waitākere Valley.
+Most of it is within the park and covered in forest, but some small coastal communities and the odd farm exist.

-The main features of the Ranges are the black sand west coast surf beaches, recovering forests, streams and waterfalls, and superb walking trails.
-The Ranges also have several accessible reservoirs that form part of the city water supply.
+The main features of the Ranges are the black sand West Coast surf beaches, recovering forests, many streams and waterfalls, and superb walking trails.
+The Ranges also have several accessible reservoirs that form part of the city's water supply.

 7 images